gerllyn/NEU-Clinic/User-Story.md

 **User Stories**

-1. As a clinic staff, I want to have a "remember me" feature in the log in so that i can easily log in to browse student records.
+1. As a user, I want to have a "remember me" feature in the log in so that i can easily log in to browse student records.

 2. As an admin, I want a responsive design so that the system works well on both computers and tablets.